 Table 2 shows an overall mean rating of 4.50 ("Strongly Agree"), indicating that the instructional materials are well-designed and effectively organized for learner needs.
 The highest rating, 4.80, was for motivational strategies like puzzles and games, highlighting their strong potential to engage learners.
 Scores of 4.60 were given for self-directed learning, varied activities, differentiated tasks, and 21st-century skills, showing strong alignment with modern teaching approaches.
-Criteria such as logical content flow, review opportunities, and values integration scored 4.40, reflecting solid organization.
+Criteria, such as logical content flow, review opportunities, and values integration, scored 4.40, reflecting solid organization.
 The lowest score, 4.00 ("Agree"), was for objectives aligned with MELCs, suggesting some room for improvement.
 Overall, the results affirm the materials' strength in promoting effective learning, with minor areas to refine.

 Table 3